Breakfast in London, dinner in Barcelona

 Rule-of-thumb 1, try www.raileurope.com & www.thetrainline.com.

-Be aware of their limitations: You still need to use other sites for journeys not covered, for example they don't connect to the Portuguese, Norwegian, Finnish, Croatian, Bulgarian, Czech or Hungarian ticketing systems.
-They also charge a small booking fee, you can avoid paying any fee by buying direct from train operator websites, using the following rules of thumb.
+But be aware of their limitations: You still need to use other websites for journeys not covered, for example they don't connect to the Portuguese, Norwegian, Finnish, Croatian, Bulgarian, Czech or Hungarian ticketing systems.
+They charge a small booking fee, you can avoid this by buying direct from train operator websites.

 -

-Rule-of-thumb 2, if you know that the train you want is run by a specific operator, go to that operator's website:
+If you know the operator that runs the train you want, go to the operator's website:

 -

-Rule-of-thumb 3, otherwise, simply go to the national train website for the country where your journey starts.
-Although there are many exceptions to this rule, as you can see below:
+if you don't know which operator you need, start with the national train website for the country where the journey starts.
+Although there are many exceptions as you can see below:

-The French Railways site www.sncf-connect.com sells many journeys from Paris & French cities to neighbouring countries.
+French Railways www.sncf-connect.com sells many journeys from Paris & French cities to neighbouring countries.

-For journeys from Paris to Germany, it's better to use German Railways int.bahn.de.
+For journeys from Paris to Germany, it's usually better to use German Railways int.bahn.de.

 For journeys from Paris & France to Italy, Spain, Portugal, Austria it's better to use www.raileurope.com or www.thetrainline.com.

-The Belgian Railways international site www.b-europe.com will handle journeys to neighbouring countries.
+The Belgian Railways international site www.b-europe.com sells journeys to neighbouring countries.

-For journeys from Belgium to Germany, Austria, Switzerland, Denmark, Sweden, Czech Rep. it's better to use German Railways int.bahn.de.
+For journeys to Germany, Austria, Switzerland, Denmark, Sweden, Czechia, Hungary it's better to use German Railways int.bahn.de.

-For the Nightjet sleeper from Brussels to Vienna it's better to use Austrian Railways www.oebb.at or www.thetrainline.com.
+For Nightjet sleepers from Brussels to Munich, Salzburg or Vienna it's better to use Austrian Railways www.oebb.at or www.thetrainline.com.

-The Dutch Railways international site www.nsinternational.nl will handle journeys to neighbouring countries.
+The Dutch Railways international site www.nsinternational.nl will handle journeys to Belgium, Luxembourg & other neighbouring countries.

 For journeys to Germany, Austria, Switzerland, Denmark, Czech Rep., Sweden it's better to use German Railways int.bahn.de.

-For the Nightjet sleeper train from Amsterdam to Munich, Innsbruck & Vienna use Austrian Railways www.oebb.at or www.thetrainline.com.
+For Nightjet sleepers from Amsterdam to Basel, Zurich, Munich, Innsbruck, Vienna use Austrian Railways www.oebb.at or www.thetrainline.com.

 The Swiss Railways site www.sbb.ch can book journeys to neighbouring countries, for example Paris.